kellypowers/plannertrip/README.md

 run ```bundle install``` to install all of the gems. run the rails server using ```rails s``` and go to ```localhost:3000``` in your browser.
-Sign up or log in using Facebook or Github.
+Sign up or log in using Facebook.